SO2R Mini: SO2R Box In Your Palm

 About The Team

 Marty Sullaway, NN1C is the proprietor of the SO2R Mini, designing the first prototype in early 2019 for W1UE to take to HQ9X.
 He manages all of the hardware development, case design, and PCB and case hardware production and fabrication.
-He also manages the website, and is super lucky to work with two other excellent hams in developing this project.
+He also manages the website and is super lucky to work with two other excellent hams in developing this project.
 He is an improving SO2R operator and frequent contester, having gotten the chance to operate at many different stations in the last five years.
 An automation and control nut, Marty got sick of not being able to control everyone else’s SO2R boxes, so he designed his own.

 Paul Young, K1XM is a software engineer by trade.
 Paul wrote all of the software for the SO2R Mini, as well as the Arduino sketch modifications allowing for the SO2R Mini to communicate using the Winkey 1 protocol.
 Paul is a serial ham radio product designer, having been largely responsible for the YCCC SO2R Box, MOAS, and OTRSP (Open Two Radio Switching Protocol).
-Paul is a frequent traveller and dxpeditioner, having been part of teams at 6Y1V, KL7RA, HQ9X, W1KM, KL7RA, 4X0W, PJ4X, and other world-class stations.
+Paul is a frequent traveler and dxpeditioner, having been part of teams at 6Y1V, KL7RA, HQ9X, W1KM, KL7RA, 4X0W, PJ4X, and other world-class stations.
 Paul was also the original inventor of the SO2RDuino, the motivation for this project.

 Dennis Egan, W1UE is an avid contester located outside of Boston, Massachusetts.
 He handles all of the order fulfillment, building documentation, and hardware testing for the SO2R Mini project.
-He is a successful single op and multiop contester, winning several CQ WW RTTY contests, and holds at least one US LP record.
+He is a successful single op and multi-op contester, winning several CQ WW RTTY contests, and holds at least one US LP record.
 Dennis is a frequent op at HQ9X, W1KM, K1VR, KC1XX, and K1LZ.
 Dennis handled similar duties for the YCCC SO2R Box project.
-Dennis serves on the ARRL Contest Advisory Committee, and has brought significant developments to ARRL digital contesting and contest activity involvement.
+Dennis serves on the ARRL Contest Advisory Committee and has brought significant developments to ARRL digital contesting and contest activity involvement.